bgamari/ghc-wiki-import/records.md

-On this page I'd like to summarise the problem, and specify alternative designs.
-So far it is mostly a skeleton: please fill it out.
-The idea is to hold a discussion by email (ghc-users?) but to collect results (alternative designs, trade-offs, pros and cons) here, because email threads quickly get lost.
-Simon PJ.
+**This page summarises the problem, and discusses alternative designs.
+The extension that was eventually implemented, [OverloadedRecordFields](records/overloaded-record-fields), is described on its own page.**

 ## The problem: record name spacing